ssebastianmag/hydrogen-wavefunctions/README.md

 functions can be used to determine the probability of finding an electron in any specific region around the atom's nucleus.

-Their angular structure is carried by spherical harmonics and their radial structure by associated Laguerre polynomials.

 <br>

 <p align='center'>